FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Whats is sustainable weight loss

-Red Flags and Common Pitfalls
+Red Flags and Common Pitfalls of Achieving Sustainable Weight Loss

 Even well-intentioned people fall into traps that sabotage their fat loss goals.
-These behaviours may seem harmless — or even “healthy” — but they often backfire by disrupting hormones, slowing metabolism, and increasing rebound risk.
+These behaviours may seem harmless, or even “healthy”, but they often backfire by disrupting hormones, slowing metabolism, and increasing rebound risk.

 Here’s what to avoid: